 The first aspect of how to teach a dog to roll over is that they need to know a prerequisite trick - the down position.
 This "trick" is when your dog rests with its stomach down.

 Fortunately, this position is relatively easy to teach if you haven't done so already.
-To show your dog this trick, you'll need some treats, so grab those.
+To show your dog this trick, you'll need some good training treats, so grab those.
 With those treats, put one in front of your dog's nose.
 Then, move it towards their chest and down towards the floor.
 As you move the tasty piece of food, your dog's nose will naturally follow it.
 With enough practice and patience, eventually, you'll be able to take the treat and get them to assume the down position with it with consistency.

 Note that you will not get this behavior right away.
 It will likely take at least a few short, regular sessions to achieve it.
 Your dog will probably have some "regressions" where you will see them do well one day and maybe seem uninterested in the next timeframe.
 That's normal.
 With enough consistency and regular teaching, you'll eventually get your dog to assume this position regularly by using a treat.